Come sailing with us aboard Wyvenhoe

 - Art and photography cruises - join other with similar interests assisted by a professional tutor and learn to picture what you experience in a unique setting.

-- Themed cruises - sail on the barge and spend time ashore visiting museums and the theatre while being looked after in 5 star style.
+- Themed cruises - sail on the barge and spend time ashore visiting museums and the theatre while being looked after in five star style.

 - Bird watching and nature trips - visit sanctuaries and nature parks.
 See basking seals, and experience the countryside explore the creeks in our little barge boat.